Gryposaurus: Paleobiology

 As a hadrosaurid, Gryposaurus would have been a bipedal/quadrupedal herbivore, eating a variety of plants.
 Its skull had special joints that permitted a grinding motion analogous to chewing, and its teeth were continually replacing and packed into dental batteries that contained hundreds of teeth, only a relative handful of which were in use at any time.
 Plant material would have been cropped by its broad beak, and held in the jaws by a cheek-like organ.
 Its feeding range would have extended from the ground to about 4 m above.
 The paleontologists who unearthed G. monumentensis back in the 2000s brought the fact that this creature dined on tough, fibrous plant material which would imply that Gryposaurs was both a grazer and a browser.
+The dental microwear of a specimen of Gryposaurus sp. from the Kaiparowits Formation was unusually smooth; this smoothness can be interpreted as evidence of this individual feeding on conifers, ferns, and cycads rather than angiosperms, feeding on which is typically more likely to result in significant tooth abrasion.
+However, because only one specimen had dental microwear texture analysis performed on it, this may not reflect the overall feeding patterns of this taxon.

 Like other bird-hipped dinosaurs of the Dinosaur Park Formation, Gryposaurus appears to have only existed for part of the duration of time that the rocks were being formed.
 As the formation was being laid down, it recorded a change to more marine-influenced conditions.
 Gryposaurus is absent from the upper part of the formation, with Prosaurolophus present instead.
 Other dinosaurs known from only the lower part of the formation include the horned Centrosaurus and the hollow-crested duckbill Corythosaurus.
 Gryposaurus may have preferred river-related settings.